SpatialDays/stac-generator/README.md

 STAC Generator is a microservice that creates SpatioTemporal Asset Catalog (STAC) JSON from provided asset and metadata file paths.

+With both HTTP and REDIS entrypoints, this microservice can be used in a variety of ways to generate STAC items from the incoming payload.

 # Usage

 1. Clone the repository